 In the last decade, the number of microbreweries filling Americans’ pint glasses has skyrocketed.
 According to the U.S. Brewers Association, 24% ($22.2 billion) of the beer market belongs to microbreweries.

 With the market growing and competition expanding, breweries have to invest in processing equipment that will bring a return on investment.
-One of the most common pieces of equipment is shell and tube heat exchangers.
-According to Brew Like a Pro, heat exchangers are needed because the equipment uses two liquids, which can be either the same or different.
-The heat exchangers do not mix the liquids or gases together, but the heat from one fluid is utilized to warm the other.
+One of the most common pieces of equipment is a shell and tube heat exchanger.

-The main purpose of this in brewing is to kill the bacteria in yeast, one of the main ingredients in beer, the source reported.
+The main purpose of this in brewing is to kill the bacteria in yeast, one of the main ingredients in beer.
 The bacteria in most yeasts in the beer need to be boiled first and cooled afterward.
 Also, the bacteria is known as thermophilic, meaning it can withstand higher temperatures.

 Having a custom shell and tube heat exchanger allows breweries to reach proper temperatures to kill off the bacteria without damaging the state of the product.
 According to Serious Eats, there is such a thing as “friendly yeast,” which can be introduced to add numerous flavors while breaking down the sugar.